zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.intro.rst

 Basic Module Structure
 ----------------------

-A module may contain anything: PHP code, including MVC functionality; library code; view scripts; and/or or public assets such as images, CSS, and JavaScript.
+A module may contain anything: PHP code, including MVC functionality; library code; view scripts;
+and/or or public assets such as images, CSS, and JavaScript.
 The only requirement -- and even this is optional -- is that a module acts as a PHP namespace and that it contains a ``Module.php`` class under that namespace.
 This class is eventually consumed by ``Zend\Module\Manager`` to perform a number of tasks.

-Recommended structure of a module is as follows:
+The recommended module structure follows:

 ::